lawrencehayford/Ceros--Game/README.md

 - Game Background color changes when speeding up
 - Ability to Reset Game when you Loase

-## How i fxed the problem with game crashing when hit an Obstacle
+## How i fixed the problem with game crashing when hit an Obstacle

-I identified that when the skier is moving, the direction is always > 0 But when it moves to left and crashes, the direction changes to negative which is < 0 Any time skier moves to diffrent position, its always get redraws Skier Asset by running getSkierAsset();
+I identified that when the skier is moving, the direction is always > 0 But when it moves to left and crashes, the direction changes to negative which is < 0 Any time skier moves to diffrent position, its always get redraws Skier Asset by running getSkierAsset() in controls.js file;
 Skier Asset take in case from 0 to 5 but when the direction comming is less than 0 , it is not able to get the equivalent case and therefore crashes the Game.
 The code below redraws the skier on the canvas depending on the x and y cordinates. if skier direction is < 0 , this.getSkierAsset() will return empty therefore making this.loadedAssets[skierAssetName] null. this means the width and height of the SkierImage below will be undefined